-The Saatva Classic is a luxurious, well-made mattress with a strong track record when it comes to lush comfort and pressure relieving support, that's also an incredible value.
+The Saatva Classic is a luxurious, well-made mattress.
+It brings unbelivably soft comfort and pressure relieving support.
+It's also incredible value.

 Made with eco-friendly materials